Hazardous Materials Management

 Uncontaminated Glass Waste

-Uncontaminated lab glass waste is disposed of through Risk Management Services (RMS).
-Clean, uncontaminated lab glass can be collected in green “clean lab glass” buckets that are supplied by RMS.
-Please contact RMS to obtain a “clean glass” bucket.
+Uncontaminated lab glass waste is disposed of through Health, Safety and Environment Services (HSE).
+Clean, uncontaminated lab glass can be collected in green “clean lab glass” buckets that are supplied by HSE.
+Please contact HSE to obtain a “clean glass” bucket.

 Clean glass must be visually clean (no dirt) and free from chemical contaminants.